Blendify/blender-manual/trunk/blender_docs/manual/preferences/system.rst

 :doc:`Subdivision Surface Modifier </modeling/modifiers/generate/subsurf>`.

 None
-   Disables any OpenSubdiv compute devices, makes sure legacy subsurf method is used.
+   Disables any OpenSubdiv compute devices, makes sure legacy subdivision method is used.
    Use this option when OpenSubdiv causes any bugs or regressions.
 CPU
    Single threaded CPU implementation.